zero010010/Ranbee/Documentación/GDELT_API.md

 ### `/project`

-This endpoint allows you to extract data for a specific project, including all countries in a predefined list.
+This endpoint allows you to extract data for a specific project, eg: including all countries in a predefined list.

 #### Parameters